 Manila is a tiny town located in the state of Utah.
 With a population of 332 people and just one neighborhood, Manila is the 150th largest community in Utah.

-Manila is a decidedly white-collar town, with fully 86.52% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Manila is a town of sales and office workers, service providers, and managers.
-There are especially a lot of people living in Manila who work in sales jobs (21.99%), maintenance occupations (21.28%), and office and administrative support (16.31%).
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Manila is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Manila is a town of service providers, sales and office workers, and construction workers and builders.
+There are especially a lot of people living in Manila who work in maintenance occupations (32.18%), office and administrative support (15.84%), and sales jobs (15.35%).

 Another notable thing is that Manila is a major vacation destination.
 Much of the town’s population is seasonal: many people own second homes and only live there part-time, during the vacation season.
 The effect on the local economy is that many of the businesses are dependent on tourist dollars, and may operate only during the high season.
 As the vacation season ends, Manila’s population drops significantly, such that year-round residents will notice that the city is a much quieter place to live.